 Abuse the exploration regeneration to the fullest.
 Strong players can already get away with exploring-instead-of-resting, and that's on regular species without a gimmick to encourage it.
 Whenever you need to heal, explore, whenever that'd be in a upper floor or not.
 Explore regen also makes bread swinging (almost) obsolete.

 Finally, remember that the Zot clock measures action time, not turns.
-Cheibriados extends the clock as usual, but moving slowly, which normally counts as 1 turn of double length, will still count as 2 "turns" as far as Zot is concerned.
+Cheibriados extends the clock as usual, but moving slowly, which counts as 1 turn of double length for score purposes, still counts as 2 "turns" as far as Zot is concerned.

 - Meteorae were added in 0.29.
 Their initial trunk version had already beaten the game's high score record (on June 12th, 2022).